 Automatic number plate recognition barriers are now in operation on our car parks.
-If you wish to register your vehicle please email firstname.lastname@example.org with your name, email address, blue badge number (and a copy of the blue badge) and up to five vehicle registration numbers.
+If you wish to register your vehicle please email email@example.com with your name, email address, blue badge number (and a copy of the blue badge) and up to five vehicle registration numbers.
 This will mean the barrier will recognise your number plate when you arrive on site, lift the barrier and then when you go to pay you will be charged at the blue badge holder fixed rate fee.
 If you are unable to complete the online form please visit the car parking and security office on site.
 You will need to know or make a note of your vehicle registration number as when you go to pay at the machine you will be asked for this.

 Park and Ride service from the town centre

 Parking a headache?
 Take the Park and Ride service for just 50p each way.
 Park your car for FREE at the Parishes multi-storey car park in the town centre and catch the Hornsby n.o 9 bus from stand N in the bus station.
 Buses run from 7am to 7pm Monday to Friday with a final bus leaving the hospital at 8pm.
 The service also operates on Saturdays.
 Please see timetable below.